Travelling Poland With Kids: An Autism-Friendly Guide

 Before booking flights to Poland, there are a few practical things to check.

-Entry requirements for Poland and passport validity
+Entry Requirements for Poland and Passport Validity

 Poland is part of the Schengen Area.
 UK passport holders can usually travel visa-free for short stays, but always check the latest official government guidance before travelling.
 Entry rules and passport validity requirements can change, so it’s always best to check official guidance before you travel.
+Learn more about passport validity from my dedicated guide.

 Poland has both public and private healthcare, with private facilities generally offering higher standards in major cities.
 UK travellers should carry appropriate travel insurance that covers pre-existing conditions, medication and any additional support needs.
 If your child has complex medical or sensory needs, check the policy wording carefully.